serversideup/webext-bridge/README.md

  - Specifying `content-script` as destination from `devtools` will auto-route the message to  inspected window's top `content-script` page if listening.
 If page is loading, message will be queued up and deliverd when page is ready and listening.

- - If `window` context (which could be a baby of script injected by content script) are source or destination of any payload, transmission must be first unlocked by calling `Bridge.allowWindowMessaging(<namespace: string>)` inside a that page's top content script, since `Bridge` will first deliver the payload to `content-script` using rules above, and latter will take over and forward accordingly. `content-script` <-> `window` messaging happens using `window.postMessage` API.
-Therefore to avoid conflicts, `Bridge` requires you to call `Bridge.setNamespace(uuidOrReverseDomain)` inside `window` the said window script (injected or remote, doesn't matter).
+ - If `window` context (which could be a script injected by content script) are source or destination of any payload, transmission must be first unlocked by calling `Bridge.allowWindowMessaging(<namespace: string>)` inside that page's top content script, since `Bridge` will first deliver the payload to `content-script` using rules above, and latter will take over and forward accordingly. `content-script` <-> `window` messaging happens using `window.postMessage` API.
+Therefore to avoid conflicts, `Bridge` requires you to call `Bridge.setNamespace(uuidOrReverseDomain)` inside the said window script (injected or remote, doesn't matter).

- - Bridge assumes that everything you load up in devtools panel is all under your ownership and control.
-Thus calling `Bridge.sendMessage(msgId, data, 'devtools:frame#1:frame')` from `content-script` will work out of the box (no conflict checks are done, because of ownership assumption)

  - Specifying `devtools` or `content-script` or `window` from `background` will throw an error.
 When calling from `background`, destination must be suffixed with tab id.
 Like `devtools@745` for `devtools` inspecting tab id 745 or `content-script@351` for top `content-script` at tab id 351.